accumulationvector/accumulationvector.github.io/_pages/supplements.md

 I've used the nasal spray several times pretty consistently and I would say that it is definitely a real nootropic which does something, and causes my body to feel different when on it.
 Most of the time I try to differentiate between placebo and non-placebo but with this it is right on the line between the two.
 I can't definitely say either way sadly, this gets my recommendation though.

+## Adrafinil

+To be written when I do some more experiments.

 ## Estradiol

 There was a months long period when I experimented with taking 2mg of estrogen daily, with great results overall.
 I would definitely consider taking more of it in the future or possibly taking one of the [non-feminizing variants](https://en.wikipedia.org/wiki/17%CE%B1-Estradiol).
 It definitely makes you more emotional in a noticable way, which is a net negative side effect, but not to a degree that impacted my life in any non-trivial way.